Ford GT: Performance

 At the Willow Springs International Raceway, Motor Trend test driver Randy Pobst achieved a hot lap time of 1:23.69 in a 2017 GT, which at the time made it the fourth-fastest road car tested between the 2015 Porsche 918 Spyder (1:23.54) and the 2017 Porsche 911 Turbo S (1:24.26).
 After suffering from mechanical issues during an earlier test by automotive magazine Car and Driver, racing driver Billy Johnson set a lap time around Virginia International Raceway of 2:38.62 in a 2017 GT.
-This places it third overall in Car and Driver's testing history at the circuit, between the 2019 Chevrolet Corvette ZR1 (2:37.3) and the 2018 Porsche 911 GT2 RS Weissach (2:37.8).
+This places it third overall in Car and Driver's testing history at the circuit, after the 2019 Chevrolet Corvette ZR1 (2:37.3) and the 2018 Porsche 911 GT2 RS Weissach (2:37.8).

 Production

 Production began in December 2016 and is scheduled to continue through 2022, with a planned production rate of one car per day at Multimatic's low-volume assembly facility in Markham, Ontario, Canada.
 Approximately two hundred 2017 and 2018 year production cars were recalled to fix potential hydraulic leaking and fire risk.
 The cars produced for the 2017 and 2018 model years are allocated through Ford Performance's vehicle allocation process.
-The cars produced for the 2019 model year were primarily for buyers unsuccessful in the initial selection process, and the cars produced for the 2020 model year are for new customers.
+The cars produced for the 2019 model year were primarily for buyers unsuccessful in the initial selection process, and the cars produced for the 2020 model year were for new customers.

 2020 model year update

 For the 2020 model year, the Ford GT received an update that introduced several mechanical upgrades and new special editions.
-The 3.5 L EcoBoost V6 is now rated at 660 hp due to gallery-cooled pistons and more powerful ignition coils.
+The 3.5 L EcoBoost V6 was uprated at 660 hp due to gallery-cooled pistons and more powerful ignition coils.
 New engine tuning also results in a 'broader torque band' according to Ford, although peak torque output remains unchanged.
 The updated GT also comes standard with a new titanium exhaust system developed by Akrapovič, which saves 9 lb over the original exhaust.
 The suspension stiffness in Track mode has also been further increased, and cooling airflow into the flying buttresses has been improved by new vent design in this updated model.

 Special editions

-There have been number of special edition series for the new GT, often involving unique liveries, materials, or interior changes.
+There have been a number of special edition series for the new GT, often involving unique liveries, materials, or interior changes.
 These special editions include: